mattunderscorechampion/vcap-service-parser/node/README.md

 ### Unsupported services

 Unsupported services copy all entries from the `credentials` property onto the service description.
+The service name is taken from the `VCAP_SERVICES` value.